 Hello and welcome to another edition of our writers' challenges!

-Today we start the two-week run of the thirty-third Literary Challenge: New Romulus
+Today we start the two-week run of the forty-eighth Literary Challenge: The Long Road

 This is the writer's thread -- only entries should be made here.

 We also have an Index of previous challenges HERE.

 The rules may change from one challenge to another, but I'd like to remind everyone what the base rules are.
 These may grow as we move on, so also feel free to give feedback!

 Each Challenge will run for two weeks.
 For 2 weeks we will sticky the challenge and let you make your entry.